Sabri0o/Titanic-Basic-Data-Exploration/Interpretation.md

 Gender, age and social class played a major role in determining a passenger's chance to survive :

-- women have a positive survival rate 75,47 %
+- women have a higher survival rate 75,47 %
 - men have a lower survival rate 20,52 %

 Social class was in favor only for women of the first and the second class: